Uncertainty-Driven Action Quality Assessment: Proposed Approach

 where $\epsilon$ represents a random noise sampled from a normal distribution.
 Here we use $\boldsymbol{\mu}_2$, $\boldsymbol{\sigma}_2$ for the training process, and $\boldsymbol{\mu}_1$, $\boldsymbol{\sigma}_1$ for the test process.
 Then the uncertainty-related features $\boldsymbol{f}_u$ are concatenated with extracted video-level features $\boldsymbol{f}_v$ (Eq.~\ref{VideoFeature}) as the final feature representations $\boldsymbol{f} \in {\mathbb{R}^{M+D}}$:

-Subsequently, we feed the feature representations to a MLP (multilayer perceptron) regressor, including three FC layers with ReLU activation except the last layer, to produce the predictions $\hat y$:
+Subsequently, we feed the feature representations to a Multilayer Perceptron (MLP) regressor, including three FC layers with ReLU activation except for the last layer.
+This process generates the predictions $\hat y$:

-where $\varphi$ is the parameters of the MLP regressor.
+where $\varphi_{\rm mlp}$ is the parameters of the MLP regressor.

-Since the learned uncertainty is a good indicator for the weights of samples, we incorporate it into the AQA regression loss to improve the performance.
-The re-weighted AQA loss is defined as
+Given that the learned uncertainty serves as a reliable indicator for sample weights, we integrate it into the AQA regression loss to enhance performance.
+The re-weighted AQA loss is defined as follows:

-where we utilize $e^{-u}$ as the weight of AQA regression loss.
-The reliability of the training sample is lower when the uncertainty is higher, so the weight of the regression loss should be smaller.
-Therefore, the weight is set as a lower value for a higher uncertainty.
-Otherwise, we give a large weight for a lower uncertainty.
-The second term $u$ works as a regularization term, which can avoid the negative effect of much higher uncertainty.
-We use the output of the posterior network ($u_2$) for the training process and the output of the prior network ($u_1$) for the test process as the uncertainty estimation of $u$.
+where we utilize $e^{-u}$ as the weight for the AQA regression loss.
+The intuition behind this choice lies in the lower reliability of training samples with higher uncertainty, justifying a reduced weight for the regression loss.
+Conversely, a larger weight is assigned to samples with lower uncertainty.
+The second term $u$ acts as a regularization term, mitigating the adverse effects of excessively high uncertainty.
+During training, we use the output of the posterior network ($u_2$) for uncertainty estimation ($u$), while during testing, the output of the prior network ($u_1$) is utilized for the same purpose.

 \textbf{Total loss.} In summary, the total loss function in our proposed UD-AQA is given by

 where $\alpha$ and $\beta$ are the weights of the corresponding loss functions.